 Four impressive castles and four family histories

 Hatfield House is a vivid example of a Jacobean aristocratic residence, perfectly preserved to this day.
-The estate gained wide popularity due to the fact that during the years of the Reformation Elizabeth I settled in it with her brother Edward VI and films were filmed there, including «Batman», «Lara Croft: The Tomb Raider», «The King Speaks», «Harry Potter and the Deathly Hallows: Part 2», «The Favorite», as well as the TV series «The Crown».
+The estate gained wide popularity due to the fact that during the years of the Reformation Elizabeth I settled in it with her brother Edward VI; also various famous films were filmed there, including «Batman», «Lara Croft: The Tomb Raider», «The King Speaks», «Harry Potter and the Deathly Hallows: Part 2», «The Favorite», as well as the TV series «The Crown».

 Blenheim Palace is the residence of the Dukes of Marlborough and the only non-royal and non-episcopal country house in England bearing the title of palace.
 The palace, one of the largest buildings in England, was built between 1705 and 1722 and was inscribed on the UNESCO World Heritage List in 1987.

 Leeds Castle in Kent is built on islands in a lake formed by the River Flax, to the east of the village of Leeds.
 The castle has existed on this site since 857.
 In the 13th century, it fell into the hands of King Edward I, for whom it became a favorite residence; in the 16th century, Henry VIII used it as a residence for his first wife, Catherine of Aragon.
 And now on its territory is the only museum of collars in the world!

 Brighton is the busiest sea resort in England, located on the coast of the English Channel, in which provincial simplicity is harmoniously combined with the developed infrastructure of a respectable European resort.
 Here it is easy to combine a beach vacation with getting to know historical sights, night discos on the shores of the English Channel and peaceful walks in wonderful parks.